lgibelli/singularity-docs/commands.rst

   with a container registry.
 The command does exactly as it says - there exists an image external to my host, and I want to pull it here.
-We currently support pull for both `Docker <https://hub.docker.com/>`_ and `Singularity Hub images`_, and will review usage for both.
+We currently support pull for both `Docker <https://hub.docker.com/>`_ and `Singularity Hub images <https://singularity-hub.org/>`_, and will review usage for both.

 Singularity Hub
 ===============